Iankumu/mpesa/USAGE.md

 }
 ```

-Also a promt should have been sent to the phonenumber you specified.
+Also a prompt should have been sent to the phonenumber you specified.
 After the customer `completes` or `cancels` the payment, Safaricom will send a response to your `$callbackUrl`:

 ```json
 {